dineshchauhan7711/Calculator-JS/README.md

-# Calculator-JS
+# Javascript-Calculator
-Simple calculator project using  html,css and javscript.
+A Calculator App built with HTML, CSS, and JavaScript.